MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/2-kubernetes-arc-overview.md

 - Azure Arc-enabled Kubernetes for a wide range of Kubernetes distributions.
 - Azure Stack HCI on-premises physical clusters with virtualized workloads and containerized workloads.
 - AKS running on Azure Stack HCI clusters.
-- Azure Arc-enabled data services, such as Azure SQL Managed Instance, running on Azure Arc-enabled Kubernetes or AKS on Azure Stack HCI.
+- Azure Arc-enabled data services, such as Azure SQL Managed Instance, running on Azure Arc-enabled Kubernetes or AKS on Azure Stack HCI clusters.

 > [!NOTE]
 > For production environments, verify that the Azure Arc features you intend to use are generally available.